baker-fi/docs/docs/reference/glossary.md

 - **LLM** - Large Language Model; a type of AI model that can generate human-like text based on input prompts.

 - **RAG** - Retrieval-Augmented Generation; a type of AI model that can generate responses using external data sources.

+- **Back Testing** - The process of testing a trading strategy or algorithm against historical data to evaluate its performance and potential risks.

+- **Forward Testing** - The process of testing a trading strategy or algorithm against live data to evaluate its performance and potential risks.

+- **Monte Carlo Simulation** - A statistical method used to estimate the probability of different outcomes in a complex system by simulating the system many times with random inputs.